samuelfirst/talis/README.md

 ## Todo:
 - [ ] private message response and @responses
+- [ ] filter out messages from the bot itself
 - [ ] ai/consumer_to_file.py  --> data/debug_*.txt (compress please)
 - [ ] The messages AI/spam.py sends to the bot is user input and not escaped properly.
 Create an interface to filter out piped messages